ckgxrg-salt/daywatch-shell/README.md

 - Lock screen(l)

 Selecting a button for the first time will highlight it, and again will confirm and execute the action.
-Press Esc or clicking anywhere else to deselect anything, and again will quit the panel.
+Press Esc or click anywhere else to deselect, and again to quit the panel.